qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

   - ports and adapters
   - web development
 author: Marc Evers, Rob Westgeest
-image: /attachments/blogposts/2020/PortsAndAdapters-1.png
+image: /attachments/blogposts/2020/PortsAndAdapters-8.png
 ---

 Front ends tend to start out simple, 'just' a form or a grid showing data that comes from the backend.
 It looks like 'just' a visual layer on top of backend APIs.
 When a front end evolves however, it will become more complex, because of all kinds of concerns regarding UX/UI and architecture.

 To mention a few:

-- guide users through specific flows, e.g. depending on user level or variations in the data (simple product vs extensive details), while the backend APIs are flow agnostic
+- guide users through specific flows, e.g. depending on user level or data variations (simple product vs extensive details), while the backend APIs are flow agnostic
 - provide quick feedback on input, to prevent mistakes
-- provide feedback so that our users continuously know what is happening and what is expected of them, e.g. spinners when waiting, green check marks for correct input, specific validation feedback
+- provide feedback so that our users continuously know what is happening and what is expected of them, e.g. spinners when waiting, check marks for correct input, specific validation feedback
 - prevent distracting or confusing users, e.g. hide buttons for actions that are not possible yet, hide functionalities not available the the current user role
-- collect data from multiple API and present it in a coherent way;
+- collect data from multiple APIs and present it in a coherent way
 - present data in a way the user understands, as some APIs might not 100% match the user's view on the world
 - move a whole concern over to the front end, e.g. implement a shopping basket in the front end and prevent extra complexity in the backend for managing shopping basket state